 Over the centuries, countless pilgrims have followed the Way of St. James from the foothills of the Pyrenees Mountains to the magnificent cathedral containing the remains of beloved Saint James, one of the apostles of Jesus Christ, found at the Cathedral of Santiago de Compostela.

 The route consists of a network of several paths along the northern coast of Spain.
 Brass scalloped shells can be found in the intricate stone walkways leading the way.
 The two main routes of the Way served as a cultural link in the past to the Iberian Peninsula and the rest of Europe.

-Legend recalls that in the 8th century, Christians rescued the bones of Apostle St. James, or Santiago as they refer to him in this region, from a monastery on Mount Sinai and brought them to Galicia, where the remains were buried in a purpose built church.
-The town grew around this church.
+Legend recalls that in the 8th century, Christians rescued the bones of Apostle St. James, or Santiago as they refer to him in this region, from a monastery on Mount Sinai.
+They carried the bones to Galicia, where the remains were buried in a purpose-built church.
+The town sprung up around this church.

-The monumental St. James Cathedral dates back to the 11th and 12th centuries and is Romanesque in style but has been altered several times.
-It is one of the largest and most admired churches in Europe.
-The highlight of the Cathedral is the baroque facade at its end.
-For me, the greatest thing was seeing all these dedicated and tired travelers meet their long journeys end.
+The monumental St. James Cathedral dates back to the 11th and 12th centuries.
+It is Romanesque in style, but has been altered many times.
+The cathedral is one of the largest and most admired churches in Europe, with its highlight being the baroque facade.

-The town is also famous for its wines and outstanding seafood.
-Fishing is a popular activity and export in Vigo, with tuna and sardines being the most in demand.
-The Old Town boasts narrow alleyways, small bars, and photogenic plazas.
-There was a lovely, colorful ferris wheel in the background but I do not know the story behind it.
-I am glad I got to visit this unspoiled and historic region.
+The town is also famous for their wines and seafood.
+Fishing is the most popular activity and export in Vigo, with tuna and sardines being the most in-demand.
+Old Town boasts narrow alleyways, small bars, and photogenic plazas.
+I don’t know the story behind it, but a colorful Ferris wheel sat in the background.
+I got to visit this unspoiled and historic region.